 Should I Exercise When Sick?

-You have just started a new exercise routine (like my BBTG) and are doing great, you haven't missed a workout and are feeling confident in yourself.
-All of a sudden you get hit with a cold or the flu and you find yourself asking wondering whether you should keep exercising or not...
+You have just started a new exercise routine like BBG and you are doing great, you haven't missed a workout and are feeling confident in yourself.
+All of a sudden you get hit with a cold or the flu and you find yourself asking wondering whether you should keep exercising or not.

 I think that it depends on what illness you have.
 If it is your "normal" cold with a runny nose and your throat feeling like sandpaper, you should still be okay to exercise if you feel up to it.
 On the other hand if you are struck down with the flu and are lying in bed with a fever that is where you should stay!
 Exercising with a fever may make you even sicker due to the further increase of your internal body temperature.
 I firmly believe you should listen to your body when you are sick, if you are feeling under the weather maybe turn your HIIT session into a long walk or do some yoga instead of a boxing class.
 If you miss a few sessions that is perfectly okay, our bodies need rest if we want them to function properly.
 Slogging it out at the gym when you are feeling under the weather may make you feel worse instead of better.